jrobinson123/colorfulQuadtree/README.md

     }
   }
 ```
-In the main part of the program, I set the size to 512 (I choose a power of 2 to limit issues with fractional pixel values)  and re-initialize the main QuadTree every frame in order to give the program a dynamic animation.
-I set the frameRate to 5 but the program can easily support much higher frame rates.
+In the main part of the program, I set the size of the main QuadTree (called quad) to 512 (I choose a power of 2 to limit issues with fractional pixel values) and re-initialize the quad every frame in order to give the program a dynamic animation.
+I set the frame rate to 5 but the program can easily support much higher frame rates.

 ```processing
 QuadTree quad;